 An applicant who holds a degree from an accredited institution is considered for admission on the basis of (1) an undergraduate record, (2) a well organized plan for graduate study, (3) Graduate Record Examination (GRE) and English proficiency scores, where required, and (4) recommendations from three college faculty members acquainted with the character, ability, potential, qualifications, and motivation of the applicant.
 Persons who have been away from school for several years may submit recommendations from employers, professional associates, or supervisors.

-Certain departments of the University require additional credentials; details concerning these additional credentials are available as part of the online application, or will be sent to candidates for admission after they have submitted their applications.
+Certain departments of the University require additional credentials; details concerning these additional credentials are available with the application form, or will be sent to candidates for admission after they have filed their applications.

-Students from abroad must submit, in addition to the usual credentials, proof of proficiency in English and documentation of all sources of financial support for any expenses not covered by any funding provided by the University.
+Students from abroad must submit, in addition to the usual credentials, proof of proficiency in English and documentation of all sources of financial support to cover their first year of expenses at the University.
 Only those students from abroad who hold the equivalent of a U.S. bachelor’s degree and whose academic record is excellent will be considered for admission.

 Applications for admission and for aid must be submitted by the appropriate deadline.
 Application deadlines can be found on the online applications and may be as early as December 1 for the following autumn.
 Incomplete applications will be evaluated on the basis of materials received at the time of the regular review process.

-Applicants who wish to begin their studies on a part-time basis should contact the divisional dean of students.
+Applicants who wish to begin their studies on a part time basis should so indicate on their applications.

 Most admission and aid decisions for the autumn quarter are sent by mid-March.
-Deadlines for response vary by program.
+Students have until April 15 to accept or decline.

 In agreement with the Resolution of the Council of Graduate Schools in the United States, a student who agrees to accept a scholarship, fellowship, traineeship, or graduate assistantship at the University of Chicago or at any of these schools prior to April 15 and subsequently desires to change plans must resign the financial aid offer and/or acceptance of admission at any time through April 15 in order to accept another scholarship, fellowship, traineeship, or graduate assistantship, regardless of any understanding reached before then.
 This protects the student’s right to select the offer that is most attractive.